 Villas Deja Blue has a small swimming pool, and easy street parking if you’re renting a car.

-Check availability at Deja Blue at hotels.com right HERE.
+CHECK AVAILABILITY at Deja Blue via their own website, right HERE.

-Just nearby in Corpus Cristi is the Hotel Villas el Encanto.
+Just nearby in Corpus Cristi is the Cozumel boutique called Hotel Villas el Encanto.

 You’ll know el Encanto by the SeaWalls project mural outside.

-Be sure to visit their boutique gift shop that also made our roundup of the best shopping in Cozumel.
+Be sure to visit the El Encanto gift shop, as well, that also made our roundup of the best shopping in Cozumel.

-Boasting one of the most unique and stylish exteriors in downtown Cozumel, Amaranto is just as good looking on the interior.
+Boasting one of the most unique and stylish exteriors in downtown San Miguel, this Cozumel boutique hotel, Amaranto is just as good looking on the interior.

-One of the oldest hotel on Cozumel is Hacienda Boutique.
+One of the oldest hotels in Cozumel is Hacienda Boutique B&B.

 It has a warm color scheme, and feels like a family home.
 It has just a few rooms, but the secluded feel, private swimming pool, and public spaces decorated with Mexican art and handicrafts will transport you.

-Villas Colibri was another property that really pleasantly surprised me.
+Villas Colibri boutique hotel in Cozumel was another property that really pleasantly surprised me.

-Tucked into a very busy area of the real Cozumel – i.e. back into town where the residents really live – Villas Colibri is a pretty, peaceful oasis for visitors to the island and a great place to stay in Cozumel.
+Tucked into a very busy area of the real Cozumel – i.e. back into town where the residents live and do their daily errands, etc. – Villas Colibri is a pretty, peaceful oasis for visitors to the island and a great place to stay in San Miguel de Cozumel.

 With a hammock on the little patio or private terrace of each room, and a nice pool in the courtyard, Colibri (which means hummingbird) could also be a perfect place if you’re planning to stay and work remotely in Cozumel for a while.

-Villas Las Anclas boutique-style hotel has 8 spacious villas with a great courtyard, communal outdoor kitchen area, and a central swimming pool.
+Villas Las Anclas boutique-style hotel in Cozumel has 8 spacious villas with a great courtyard, communal outdoor kitchen area, and a central swimming pool.

 Visitors love that it is right downtown yet feels quiet and protected from some of the hustle and bustle.
 (I used to live right down the street, and can attest to that being one of my favorite blocks in town, and yet it’s just one block in from the waterfront “main drag” Ave.
 Melgar).